sonic-net/SONiC/doc/mgmt/SONiC_underlay_ConfigDB.md

   - When migrate to new API, also clean up hardcoded default values.
   - Fix code in buffer manager for a special case for dynamic buffer profile.

-- Buffer manager change to use static config.
+- Buffer manager change to use profile table class.

-  - After this, sonic-cfggen and sonic-util change to not generate static config to CONFIG_DB.
+  - After this, sonic-cfggen and sonic-util change to not generate profile to CONFIG_DB.

 # 8 References